 Find out more on the Healthy Start website.

 Child Tax Credit gives financial support for children, and Working Tax Credit helps people in lower-paid jobs by topping up their wages.

 Find out more about tax credits on GOV.UK.

 Statutory Maternity Pay

 A weekly payment from your employer to help you take time off before and after your baby is born.

-If you're pregnant or have a new baby but don't qualify for Statutory Maternity Pay, you might be able to claim Maternity Allowance through Jobcentre Plus.
+If you're pregnant or have a new baby but do not qualify for Statutory Maternity Pay, you might be able to claim Maternity Allowance through Jobcentre Plus.

-Find out more about Maternity Allowance, including how to apply.
+Find out more about Maternity Allowance on GOV.UK, including how to apply.